 The third cell phone?
-Sixth scraf?
+Sixth scarf?
 Tenth perfume?
 Looking for a present?

-Next time you are looking for a gift, go to the time-rather-than-staff store instead of buying the same old boring things.
+Next time you are looking for a gift, go to the time-rather-than-stuff store instead of buying the same old boring things.
 You will find inspiration and something totally unique there: time spent together.

 Why do we give things to the people we love most?

 The energy and climate crises are directly related to our behavior as society.
 And, above all, to our behavior as individuals.
 Our consumption determines what is produced and how it is produced.
 Which raw materials are used.
 We buy a lot of things although we don't really need them.
 One quarter of food in Germany ends up in the garbage.
 One third of the clothes in our closets are never worn.